Restoration Blueprint FAQs

 QUESTION: Why do Florida Keys waters continue to need federal protection?

-ANSWER: The Florida Keys have a long history of exploitation.
+ANSWER: The current conditions of Florida Keys National Marine Sanctuary are the result of more than a century of pressures, including a history of discharges, coastal development, habitat loss, and over exploitation of large fish and keystone species.
 Many pressures on natural marine resources are chronic and, to some degree, cumulative.
 Today, pressures include vessel traffic, coral disease, marine debris, commercial and recreational fishing, and disturbances to wildlife.
 Factors such as climate change, sea level rise, and ocean acidification are large-scale issues that also affect sanctuary resources.
-Management to reduce impacts of local- and regional-scale stressors can increase the resilience of the ecosystem.
+Updating regulations and management action will reduce impacts of local- and regional-scale stressors and increase the resilience of the ecosystem.

 QUESTION: What is the economic impact of the proposed changes?